djpogo/vite-js-proxy/README.md

 ## How does the proxy work?

-On non production enviroments `[vite.proxy.js](./vite.proxy.js)` will proxy the markup of the `PROXY_HOST` into your vite hmr running browser.
+On non production environments `[vite.proxy.js](./vite.proxy.js)` will proxy the markup of the `PROXY_HOST` into your vite hmr running browser.
 As long as the `proxied` page offers relative links `<a href="/relative-link">` and not `<a href="https://www.example.com/link">`, you are able to navigate though the vite hmr session through the proxy-page.

 ## Configuration

-make a copy of the `.env` file and provide the neccessary values.
+make a copy of the `.env` file and provide the necessary values.

 ### PROXY_TARGET